Seeking Effective Treatment To Relieve Chronic Depression

-While depression can be a short lived experience, others describe a longer history of protracted (many years) low mood to the point that their experience of depression can begin to feel like part of their identity.
+While depression can be a short-lived experience, others describe a long history of protracted (many years) low mood to the point that their experience of depression can begin to feel like part of their identity.
 Individuals with chronic depression often report the following symptoms:

 The underlying cause of chronic depression is complex and unique to each individual but is more frequently noted where individuals have grown up in trying and adverse circumstances.
 This may include (but is not limited to) individuals who experienced neglect or abuse, growing up in a chaotic and/or conflictual family environment, parental substance use and/or mental health difficulties, parental loss or divorce, and feeling unseen and misunderstood.

 Identifying a symptom such as depression as chronic, in itself, can produce potential limiting consequences.
 Appropriate assessment is necessary.
 There are too many online tests and self-diagnostics going around the web that may not always benefit someone seeking help.
 Society demands we “be ourselves”, and feeling chronically depressed may be perceived by some individuals as a failure to live up to this imaginary ideal (“be yourself”).
 Working through such self-criticisms and identity descriptions can be a necessary element of psychotherapy for chronic depression.

 It’s not uncommon for someone to experience symptoms of sadness.
 However, when the feeling refuses to subside, chronic depression is often the culprit.
 The characteristics of chronic depression involve periods of sadness lasting for more than two weeks and, for some individuals, as long as two years.
 In addition, individuals suffering from chronic depression experience more frequent and severe symptoms than those with situational depression.